Most problems don’t start as legal issues. They start as misunderstandings, misaligned expectations, or conversations that never happen.

 -

-A neutral process they trusted
+A neutral process they could trust

 -

-Guidance that turned emotion into clarity
+Guidance that helped turn emotion into clarity